Back to blog

 18. Survey invitation

 Survey topic: [topic].
+Audience: existing customers.
+Reward: [reward].

-Write 90-word email inviting survey completion.
+Write a 90-word email inviting survey completion.
+Open with a specific

-Close with reward + completion time estimate.
+reason their input matters.
+Close with the reward and a time estimate.

 19. Twitter/X thread generator

 Write a 10-tweet thread.
-Tweet 1: hook (≤ 200 chars).
+Tweet 1: the hook (200 characters or fewer).

-Tweets 2-9: one specific insight each.
+Tweets 2-9: one specific, concrete insight each.

 Tweet 10: synthesis + soft CTA.